vmware-archive/cloud-init-vmware-guestinfo/README.md

-# Cloud-Init Datasource for VMware VMX Guestinfo
+# Cloud-Init Datasource for VMware GuestInfo
-This project provides a cloud-init datasource for pulling meta, user, and vendor data from VMware's VMX Guestinfo interface.
+This project provides a cloud-init datasource for pulling meta, user, and vendor data from VMware vSphere's GuestInfo interface.

 ## Installation
 There are multiple methods of installing the data source.